Christian Parents Guide to AI and Faith: What to Say, What to Allow, What to Watch

 Blanket prohibitions on AI rarely work with teenagers.
 They will use the tools at school, at a friend's house, or on their phone.
 A prohibition without a rationale produces resentment and secrecy, not wisdom.

-More effective than prohibition is conversation paired with clear guidelines.
-Some examples:
+More effective than prohibition is conversation paired with clear guidelines:

 The goal is children who have internalized a way of thinking about AI, not children who follow rules they do not understand and resent when they feel restrictive.